shivamsouravjha/shawn-the-sheep/README.md

 * Copy paste all commands written in Database.sql.

 Server has been started successfully and you've to enter data via frontend.

+# Current Major issues of this project
+* Deployment issuses,although successfully built its not responding.
+* Issues with displaying Attendee of a certain event